 Strike #1: The number of reflux episodes is significantly higher during naps vs sleeping at night.

 Strike #2: The duration of reflux episodes is higher during naps.

 Strike #3: Acid lingers in esophagus longer during naps.

 Naps are a great way to recharge and give your health a boost.
-In fact, a nap of 30 minutes or less promotes “wakefulness and enhances performance and learning ability” .
+In fact, one study reported that a nap of 30 minutes or less during the day promotes wakefulness, enhances performance, and boosts learning ability.
 So don’t give them up just yet!

 Here are some tips to help you take better naps: